-After Tesla relaxes monitoring of drivers using its Autopilot technology, US regulators seek answers
+Tesla is allowing no-hands driving with Autopilot for longer periods.
+US regulators have questions

 The National Highway Traffic Safety Administration has ordered Tesla to tell the agency how many vehicles have received a software update making that possible and it’s seeking more information on what the electric vehicle maker’s plans are for wider distribution.

 A message was left early Wednesday seeking comment from Tesla.
+“If you haven’t tried Tesla Autopilot, you don’t know how awesome it is,” Musk wrote Wednesday on X, formerly Twitter.

 The government has been investigating Autopilot for crashing into emergency vehicles parked on freeways, as well as hitting motorcycles and crossing tractor-trailers.
 It opened a formal probe in 2021 and since 2016 has sent investigators to 35 Tesla crashes that may involve partially automated driving systems.
 At least 17 people have died.

 Tesla says Autopilot and a more sophisticated “Full Self-Driving” system cannot drive themselves and that drivers must be ready to intervene at all times.
+Autopilot generally can keep a car in its lane and a distance away from objects in front of it.

 The special order tells Tesla to describe differences in the software update that reduces or eliminates instances where Autopilot tells drivers to apply pressure on the steering wheel, “including the amount of time that Autopilot is allowed to operate without prompting torque, and any warnings or chimes that are presented to the driver.”